orpuente/arti/README.md

 ## Installation

 ### Installing PyThorch with support for CUDA
-This is optional, but it is necesary if you want ARTI to un on real-time.
+This is optional, but it is necesary if you want ARTI to run in real-time.

 You need a CUDA 11.8 supported GPU, you can check the supported GPUs in this table, https://en.wikipedia.org/wiki/CUDA#GPUs_supported